tiwarylab/TERP/README.md

 # TERP
 Thermodynamically Explainable Representations of AI and other black-box Paradigms

+Detailed tutorial showing use of TERP and how to interpret results can be found here: ``` https://github.com/shams-mehdi/TERP_tutorial/tree/main ```

 TERP is a post-hoc interpretation scheme for explaining black-box AI predictions.
 TERP works by constructing a linear, local interpretable model that approximates the black-box in the vicinity of the instance being explained.
 TERP determines the accuracy-interpretability trade-off by introducing and using the concept of interpretation entropy.
 Essential packages for this python implementation are listed in requirements.txt file.